neener/jekyll-learn-backup/_posts/2016-09-28-macros_in_object_oriented_ruby.markdown

 attr_accessor is the first macro we are introduced to explicitly.

-Every object can either read what object has already been created (with a reader method) or it can also write a new object into being (with a writer method), or both.
+Every object can either read what object has already been created (with a reader method) or it can write a new object into being (with a writer method), or both.

 attr_accessor sets an object with a setter method and a getter method, through symbol notation.
 For example: